srlkonline/Power-BI/world_happiness 2005-2020/README.md

 This Power BI dashboard visualizes key metrics from the World Happiness Report to explore the factors influencing global well-being.
 It includes both positive and negative dimensions of happiness, such as:

-# GDP per capita
+GDP per capita

-# Freedom to make life choices
+-Freedom to make life choices

-# Positive and negative emotional experiences
+-Positive and negative emotional experiences

-# Perceptions of corruption
+-Perceptions of corruption

-# Healthy life expectancy
+-Healthy life expectancy

-# Life ladder score
+-Life ladder score

 # Features: